 Top of the page

-Laparoscopic oophorectomy is surgery to remove your ovaries.
-Your doctor put a lighted tube (scope) and other tools through small cuts in your belly.
-The doctor then removed one or both of your ovaries.
+Laparoscopic oophorectomy is surgery to remove one, both, or part of your ovaries.
+Your doctor put a lighted tube (scope) and other tools through small cuts in your belly to do this.

 After surgery, you may feel some pain in your belly for a few days.
 Your belly may also be swollen.
 You may have a change in your bowel movements for a few days.

-It's normal to also have some shoulder or back pain.
-This is caused by the gas your doctor put in your belly to help see your organs better.
+You may also have shoulder pain for a day or two.
+This is caused by the air your doctor put in your belly to help see your organs better.

-To help with pain, your doctor will prescribe medicines.
+To help with pain, your doctor may prescribe medicines.
 You may need about 1 week to fully recover.
-It's important not to lift anything heavy for about 1 week.
+Avoid strenuous activity and lifting anything heavy while you recover.
 You can ask your doctor when it's okay to have sex.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.